 Just like humans and dogs, more and more cats are developing the metabolic disease diabetes.
 However, diabetes in cats differs from that in dogs and humans in a number of key ways.
 Middle-aged neutered male cats are particularly affected.
 Maine Coon and Siamese cats are more susceptible to diabetes.

-If your horse is rubbing itself more than usual, you should take a closer look, as itching can be a key symptom of many skin diseases or allergies in horses.
-However, some metabolic disorders can also cause itching in horses.
-This condition is very stressful for your animal and should therefore be examined and treated by a veterinarian as soon as possible.
+If your horse is scratching more frequently, you should take a closer look, as itching can be the primary symptom of many skin diseases or allergies in horses.
+Some metabolic disorders can also cause itching in horses.
+This condition is very distressing for your horse and should therefore be examined and treated by your veterinarian as soon as possible.

 It is a dramatic sight for us as owners when our own horse suddenly cannot bend its hind leg and can barely walk.
 In many cases, the kneecap dislocation resolves itself and the horse runs normally again.
 If the dislocation does not resolve, a veterinarian must remedy the situation by skillfully manipulating the horse and leading it backwards or sideways so that it can walk normally again.
 A brief digression into the anatomy of the knee joint provides a simple explanation for this phenomenon.